roblaing/erlang_mooc/README.md

 <q>Translate the data definitions into an outline of the function.</q>

-Here we move from "what" to "how", looking at which architectural patterns fit the problem at hand.
+Here we move from "what" to "how", exploring which architectural patterns fit the problem at hand.

-Erlang's <a href="https://erlang.org/doc/design_principles/des_princ.html">OTP design principles</a> with its
+Erlang's <a href="https://erlang.org/doc/design_principles/des_princ.html">OTP design principles</a> with their
 <code>-behaviour(X)</code> attribute encourages good practice here.

 A nice thing about Erlang is it encourges top-down design of big systems rather than the myopia of bottom-up design.